truchas/truchas/BUILDING.md

 and macOS with GNU and NAG compilers.
 * Fortran and C/C++ compilers.
 The compiler executables must be in your path.
   We use and test with the following compilers.
-    - Intel Fortran and C/C++:
-        - versions 18.0.x, x >= 5; 19.1.0; oneAPI 2021.1 and 2021.2
-        - Many versions will **not work** because of compiler bugs.
-          These include 19.0.x (any x); 19.1.x, x > 0; and oneAPI 2021.0
-    - NAG Fortran (with GNU C/C++):
-        - version 6.2 (build 6252 or later preferred)
-        - version 7.0 (build 7026 or later required)
+  - Intel Fortran/C/C++: Any version of the classic oneAPI compilers, except the initial 2021.0, should work.
+Note that the alternative LLVM-based compilers are untested and will likely not work.
+Several older versions also work, namely 18.0.x, x >= 5, and 19.1.0.
-        - most any version of GNU C/C++ should be okay
+  - NAG Fortran 7.0 on Linux (with GNU C/C++; most any version should be okay)
-    - NAG Fortran on MacOS (with Apple Clang C/C++):
-	    - NAG version 6.2 and 7.0 (build 7028 or later required)
-		- Likely any version of Apple Clang should be fine
+  - NAG Fortran 7.0 on MacOS (with Apple Clang C/C++; likely any version of Apple Clang should be fine)
-    - GNU Fortran and C/C++.
-Versions 9.x and 10.x appear to be working now.
+  - GNU Fortran/C/C++: Versions 10.2, 10.3, 11.2, 11.3, and 12.1 are known to
-      Version 11.1.0 is not working, but 11.1.1 versions dated after 5/27/2021 are working.
+  work.
+Versions 9.x, 10.1, and 11.1 are broken.
 * Cmake version 3.16 or later
 * Standard software development tools: make, patch, perl
 * Zlib development library and header files